-Description of Fees and Charges 2022/23 Fee Inc GST \$ 2023/24 Fee Inc GST \$ Increase Basis of fee Class 17 - to subdivide an existing building (89 fee units) \$1,360.80 \$1,415.10 \$54.30 Statutory Class 18 - to subdivide land into two lots (89 fee units) \$1,360.80 \$1,415.10 \$54.30 Statutory Class 19 - to effect a realignment of a common boundary between lots or to consolidate two or more lots (89 fee units) \$1,360.80 \$1,415.10 \$54.30 Statutory Class 20 - to subdivide land (other than Class 9, 17, 18, or 19 permit) (89 fee units per 100 lots) \$1,360.80 \$1,415.10 \$54.30 Statutory Class 21 - A permit to - (a) create, vary or remove a restriction within the meaning of the Subdivision Act 1988; or (b) create or remove a right of way; or (c) create, vary or remove an easement other than a right of way; or (d) vary or remove a condition in the nature of an easement (other than a right of way) in a Crown grant.
-(89 fee units) \$1,360.80 \$1,415.10 \$54.30 Statutory Class 22 - a permit otherwise not provided for in regulation (89 fee units) \$1,360.80 \$1,415.10 \$54.30 Statutory PERMIT APPLICATIONS FOR MORE THAN ONE CLASS Type of Application Fee (1) An application for more than one class of permit set out in the above table: (2) An application to amend a permit in more than one class set out in the above table: The sum of: The highest of the fees which would have applied if separate applications were made; and 50% of each of the other fees which would have applied if separate applications were made.
-The sum of: The highest of the fees which would have applied if separate applications were made; and 50% of each of the other fees which would have applied if separate applications were made. - Statutory 40% of the application fee for that class of permit or amendment to permit; and Where the class 40% of the application fee for that class of permit or amendment to permit; and Where the class AMENDING AN APPLICATION AFTER NOTICE HAS BEEN GIVEN Type of Application Fee (1) Section 57A - Request to amend an of application is changing to of application is changing to application for permit after notice has been given; or (2) Section 57A - a new class a new class - Statutory of higher application fee, the difference between the fee for the application to be amended and the fee for the new class.
+Description of Fees and Charges 2022/23 Fee Inc GST \$ 2023/24 Fee Inc GST \$ Increase \$ Basis of fee BUD Class 17 - to subdivide an existing building (89 fee units) G Class 18 - to subdivide land into two lots (89 fee units) Class 19 - to effect a realignment of a common boundary between lots or to consolidate two or more lots (89 fee units) R Class 20 - to subdivide land (other than Class 9, 17, 18, or 19 permit) (89 fee units per 100 lots) \$1,360.80 \$1,360.80 Statutory Class 21 - A permit to - (a) create, vary or remove a restriction within the meaning of the Subdivision Act 1988; or (b) create or remove a right of way; or (c) create, vary or remove an easement other than a right of way; or (d) vary or remove a condition in the nature of an easement (other than a right of way) in a Crown grant.
+(89 fee units) \$1,300.00 \$1,300.00 - Statutory ORT 2023 Class 21 - a permit otherwise not provided for in regulation (89 fee units) 3- PERMIT APPLICATIONS FOR MORE THAN ONE CLASS Type of Application Fee (1) An application for more than one class of permit set out in the above table: (2) An application to amend a permit in more than one class set out in the above table: The sum of: The highest of the fees which would have applied if separate applications were made: and 50% of each of the other fees which would have applied if separate applications were made.
+The sum of: The highest of the fees which would have applied if separate applications were made; and 50% of each of the other fees which would have applied if separate applications were made. - Statutory 24 AMENDING AN APPLICATION AFTER NOTICE HAS BEEN GIVEN Type of Application Fee (1) Section 57A - Request to amend an application for permit after notice has been given; or (2) Section 57A - Request to amend an application for an amendment to a permit after notice has been given: 40% of the application fee for that class of permit or amendment to permit; and Where the class of application is changing to a new class of higher application fee, the difference between the fee for the amended and the fee for the new class.
+40% of the application fee for that class of permit or amendment to permit; and Where the class of application is changing to a new class of higher application fee, the difference between the fee for the amended and the fee for the new class. - Statutory subject to confirmation of 2023/24 fee units by the State Government